Southeastern Maritime Industrial Region: Industries

 The Southeastern Maritime Industrial Region is one of South Korea's chief industrial centers.
 Only the Capital Metropolitan Area, located around Seoul, is more advanced.
-This region began to grow as an international centre for commerce and industrial power in the late 1970s, during which the South Korean government began to introduce national development plans to spur the South Korean industry.
-The results were shocking: within a decade, small fishing wharfs like Busan and Ulsan grew into densely populated cities with over two million people each.
+This region began to grow as an international centre for commerce and industrial power in the late 1970s, during which the South Korean government began to introduce national development plans to spur South Korean industry.
+The results were shocking: within a decade, small fishing wharves like Busan and Ulsan grew into densely populated cities with over two million people each.
 Meanwhile, industries like car manufacturing and shipbuilding, never heard of before in South Korea, progressed ahead with ferocious speed.